 Eckenrode, H. J. A Calendar of Legislative Petitions, Arranged by Counties: Accomac–Bedford.
 Richmond: D. Bottom, Superintendent of Public Print., 1908.

 Researchers have abstracted selected petitions from several localities, including Caroline, Charles City, Cumberland, Gloucester, Henry, Isle of Wight, James City, King William, Nansemond, New Kent, Northampton, Rockingham, Southampton, Surry, Westmoreland, and York counties.
-These abstracts are available at the Library of Virginia.
+These abstracts are available in the Archives Research Room at the Library of Virginia.

 Legislative petitions, 1776–1865, are available on microfilm in the Second Floor Reading Rooms.
 The collection is organized into the following series: I. Counties (Reels 1–207), II.
 Cities (Reels 208–228), III.
 Kentucky Counties (Reels 229–230), IV.
 Miscellaneous – Chronological (Reels 231–239), and V. Miscellaneous – Alphabetical (Reel 240).